Claim your freebie!

 - Go through all your direct debits/standing orders and compare prices on insurances, utilities etc. Cancel any that are unnecessary

-- Add your spending in different categories - you might find my spending plan helpful to make it simple to identify the different categories.
+- Add your spending in different categories - you might find my spending plan helps to make it simple to identify the different categories.

 - Work out what is really important to you - what do you want to spend your money on?
 Working out your values might help you to identify these.